Simulating Classroom Education with LLM-Empowered Agents: Experiments

-\textbf{Survey Content.} In addition to the four test questions, each participant is required to complete a short survey composed of three questions regarding the experience after finishing the course.
-We apply the widely recognized Community of Inquiry (CoI) theory~\cite{garrison1999critical} in online learning to evaluate the experience of students.
-Specifically, we adapt the three key elements from CoI to measure the learning experience on \modelname: \textit{Cognitive Presence}, the degree to which learners are able to construct and confirm meaning through sustained reflection and interaction; \textit{Teaching Presence}, the extent to which the class is focused, designed, and planned with specific directions and learning objectives; and \textit{Social Presence}, the ability of learners to project themselves socially and emotionally within a group~\cite{garrison2007researching}.
-Students are asked to rate the system on a scale of [0,1,2], with a higher score indicating better performance according to detailed guidelines.
-The survey questions are listed in Table~\ref{tab:survey}, and further details can be found in Appendix~\ref{apd:survey}.
+(2) Ablation systems: We examined how class roles affect learning by tracking interactions and developing a brief survey based on the widely recognized Community of Inquiry (CoI) theory~\cite{garrison1999critical}.
+The survey measures three elements: \textit{Cognitive Presence}, the degree to which learners are able to construct and confirm meaning through sustained reflection and interaction; \textit{Teaching Presence}, the extent to which the class is focused, designed, and planned with specific learning objectives; and \textit{Social Presence}, the ability of learners to project themselves socially and emotionally within a group~\cite{garrison2007researching}.
+Following prior research~\cite{yu2022xdai, tu2023littlemu}, students rated the system on a [0,1,2] scale according to detailed guidelines, with higher scores indicating better performance.
+Survey questions and guidelines are detailed in Appendix~\ref{apd:survey}.